moccalotto/kaos/_brainstorms/ever-dungeon.md

 spicy and tasty.
 Certain molds are also very tasty, and sometimes adventurers will find special nutritional plants in the Dungeon that are both high in nutrients and taste.
-Some plants and fungi can be used in baking, replacing wheat and oats.
+Some plants and fungi can even be used in baking, replacing wheat and oats.

 Salt can be found in the Dungeon in areas where the bedrock gives way to mundane rock and allow water to deposit minerals.